THE HISTORY OF OUR CONGREGATION

 Even though much was discussed at that first meeting, two very important conclusions were made: First, that the 66 books of the Holy Bible are the inspired and inerrant Word of God, and the only rule and norm for faith and life; and second, that the Lutheran Confessions as set forth in the Book of Concord of 1580 accurately present the teachings of Scripture.
 These two items are objective truth; and a strong congregation could not be built without these pillars firmly set at the foundation level.

 A second meeting was scheduled just ten days later on April 24, 2004.
 This meeting became the organizational meeting of our congregation.
 At this meeting, several names for the congregation were presented to the group.
 Support was voiced for the name “Reformation Lutheran,” but it could not get a unanimous vote.
 The name “Mighty Fortress” was also suggested, and it received a unanimous vote with no dissentions.
 As a result, the official name of the congregation became “Mighty Fortress Evangelical Lutheran Church.”
+Our congregation's name is often written simply as "Mighty Fortress Lutheran Church" to avoid any confusion with other church groups and bodies who use the word "Evangelical" who are not in fellowship with us.

 It was at this same meeting that the new congregation decided to extend the permanent pastoral call to the Rev. Daniel K. Schroeder of Lincoln, Nebraska.